mirkobunse/AcsCertificates.jl/README.md

 # Certification of Model Robustness in Active Class Selection

-Supplementary material for our paper at ECML-PKDD 2021.
-Please see `supplement.pdf` for all plots that are generated here.
+Supplementary material for our submission to IAL 2021 and for our accepted paper at ECML-PKDD 2021.

+## Interactive Adaptive Learning (IAL) 2021

+We have added a build target for the CD diagrams presented in our IAL submission.
+Please see the section "Reproducing all plots" below for the details.

+## ECML-PKDD 2021

+Please see `supplement.pdf` for all plots we generated for our ECML-PKDD paper.
+Also check out [the release for this contribution](https://github.com/mirkobunse/AcsCertificates.jl/releases/tag/v0.1.0).

 ```bibtex
 @InProceedings{bunse2021certification,